 The funding supports the delivery of personalised teaching and learning programs that respond to students' needs.

 Schools are encouraged to use the process to draw on the expertise of the group to formulate and commit to specific strategies and implementation plans that will support the student's educational needs, inclusion and engagement.
 The progress of the agreed strategies should be regularly reviewed at SSG meetings each term.

-Schools with the following campus types are eligible for Transition Support Funding at school level:
+Remaining schools with the following campus types are eligible for Transition Support Funding at school level: